coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 ## <a name="mile2"></a> Milestone 2: Personalize your local WordPress
 Go to `../my-first-wp-site/wp-admin/`.
 This is a dashboard for you (the administrator) to manage your WordPress website.
-Now we will add some content to your site such as: Posts, Pages, and Main Menu.
+Now we will add some content to your site such as Posts, Pages, and Main Menu.

 ### <a name="mile21"></a> Milestone 2.1: Publish 2 Posts
 * One post with an image, a youtube video, and some ipsum text (categorize and tag your post)